-The author would like to thank Ayako Saiki for conscientious and hard-working research assistance and to thank for suggestions Bob Aliber, Michael Bordo, Richard Clarida, Ken Kuttner, Dick Ware and Geoffrey Wood.
+The author would like to thank Ayako Saiki for conscientious research assistance and to thank for suggestions Bob Aliber, Michael Bordo, Richard Clarida, Ken Kuttner, Dick Ware and Geoffrey Wood.
 The idea for this paper came from Dick Ware, of the World Gold Council.